 In 2015, Business Insider published a roundup of the daily media C-suite habits of successful people.
 Billionaire investor Warren Buffett, it said, reads a bevy of print newspapers in the morning, including The Wall Street Journal, Financial Times, The New York Times, USA Today, the Omaha World-Herald and American Banker.
 Former Starbucks CEO Howard Schultz has kept the same morning routine for 25 years -- reading The Seattle Times, The Wall Street Journal and The New York Times.
 BuzzFeed CEO Jonah Peretti actually carries with him print editions of the Times, devouring the sports and business sections during his morning commute.

-Why are the media habits of successful CEOs so fascinating?
+Why are we so fascinated by the media usage and time spent of high level executives?
 Because no other role requires the same amount of discipline and efficiency for how one manages their day.
 C-suite executives have a limited time with which to consume information that is vital for their jobs and knowing how they use that time can provide valuable insights.

-That’s why SmartBrief interviewed four C-suite executives about their daily media-consumption habits.
+That is why SmartBrief interviewed four C-suite executives about their day to day media-consumption habits.
 The report, “The Media Consumption Habits of the C-suite,” can be found here.
-Here are four takeaways.